Bannau Brycheiniog by Cycle | Day Three

 Duration: roughly 6 hours

-The next morning the campsite was still empty and quiet.
+The campsite was still empty and quiet the next morning.
 Having no need to pack my gear, I could take my time making breakfast and contemplate the day.
-No cycling for me today.
-I was going to have a day off and I needed it.
+No cycling for me.
+I had the day off and I needed it.
 I planned to simply hike from the campsite up to the castle, wander around exploring, take some photos and wander back.
-And I had all day.
+Nothing else, no rush...
+I had all day.

-The camp host stopped by to say hello and tell me that it was be a lovely day as there was no rain in the forecast.
-And it looked fantastic! (as shown below in the view I had with my breakfast...)
+The camp host stopped by to say hello and tell me that it was be a nice day with no rain in the forecast.
+It looked fantastic! (as shown below in the view I had with my breakfast...)

 If you notice below you'll see that I tied out my guylines.
 I was not going to wake up with water under my tent again!